mongodb/awscdk-resources-mongodbatlas/README.md

 go get github.com/mongodb/awscdk-resources-mongodbatlas-go/awscdkresourcesmongodbatlas
 ```

+## Limitations
+1. [Resource import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) is not supported for third-party resources.

+2. Any third-party resource must support all CRUD operations.
+MongoDB Atlas for CloudFormation does not support the following MongoDB Atlas resources because they do not support all CRUD operations:

+* cloud-backup-snapshot-export-job
+* cloud-provider-access
+* federated-settings-identity-provider
+* federated-settings-org-configs

 ## Available Constructors
 MongoDB Atlas AWS CDK Resources provides L1, L2 and L3 CDK constructors.
 Please, have a look at [README.md](src/README.md#cdk-constructors) for a full lists of constructors and examples.